Bambee26/44671_streaming-07-final-project/README.md

 5. Download data file from myfitnesspal.com for last 18 months
 6. Add the csv data file to your repo.

-## Create a Python Virtual Environment

-We will create a local Python virtual environment to isolate our project's third-party dependencies from other projects.

-1. Open a terminal window in VS Code.
-2. Use the built-in Python utility venv to create a new virtual environment named `.venv` in the current directory.

-python -m venv .venv

-In the same VS Code terminal window, activate the virtual environment.

-- On Windows, run: `.venv\Scripts\activate`

 ## Create a Producer
 Implement producer to read data from nutrition summary file.